mopemope/meghanada-emacs/README.md

 If you open a java file and set `meghanada-mode`, a [meghanada-server][] process starts automatically and connects to your emacs.

+The Meghanada architecture is almost the same as `ensime`.
+It is client server model.

+Meghanada updates any information when saving and compile the java file.

+If the completion candidate others are incorrect, please fix the compile error.

 ### Updating

 The server will be automatically updated.To manually update bellows, type